 NATIONAL METEOROLOGICAL SERVICE OF BELIZE

-Please click on the map links below for summary maps of the rainfall and temperature(maximum and minimum) distribution for November,2013:
+Click on the map links below for summary maps of the mean rainfall and temperature(minimum and maximum) for January: